istobran/hexo-blog/source/_posts/novalogic-wac-script-help.md

 ;       endif
 ;

-;---VARIABLES &amp; IMMEDIATES (a variable can always be used as an immediate) ;"STRING"       immediate string value
+;---VARIABLES & IMMEDIATES (a variable can always be used as an immediate) ;"STRING"       immediate string value
 ;#              immediate decimal number
 ;anim_move      immediate equate from ADM file